proofgeist/next-auth-adapter-filemaker/README.md

 ```
 2. Add `nextauth` schema to your FileMaker file

-🐞 FileMaker Add-On coming soon!
+:warning: FileMaker Add-On coming soon!
 In the meantime, you must add the following 4 tables to your FileMaker database.
-The schema can be copied from the FileMaker file in this repo.
+The schema can be copied from the [FileMaker file](/NextAuth.fmp12) in this repo.
+Username: `admin`; Password: `admin`
 - nextauth_user
 - nextauth_account
 - nextauth_session